 When we are in the throws of anxiety, we want immediate relief.
 How can there be a silver lining in all of this?

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

 A best-selling self-help workbook using the principles of cognitive behavioural therapy (CBT) to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
-Best for those with an interest in CBT.
+Best for those with an interest in CBT who also have an affinity for exercises and homework.

-Scaredy Squirrel by Melanie Watt (2006)
+by Melanie Watt (2006)

 Children’s book with excellent adult appeal.
 The story about how a squirrel inadvertently faces his fears, with positive results.